 Hats used to be fairly standard fashion accessories, so people didn’t think twice when they saw someone wearing one.
 Nowadays, hats are much less common than they used to be, so you are bound to get more attention when you wear one.
 Due to this fact, you need to accessorize with a purpose when you select your headwear because people will probably draw their own conclusions about you based on what you choose.

 The beret has a bit of a split personality when it comes to what kinds of people wear them.
 The first image you might think of probably has something to do with a French man in a striped shirt wearing a black beret and carrying a baguette.
 While the beret is definitely an important part of French and Spanish culture, it also says a lot about the people who wear it who aren’t from those two places.

-- The Artist: Sometimes (but not always) referred to as “The Tortured Artist,” people who wear berets are often highly creative and artistic.
+- The Artist: Here’s an interesting hat fact about the berets.
+Sometimes (but not always) referred to as “The Tortured Artist,” people who wear berets are often highly creative and artistic.
 Artists like Rembrandt and Picasso and musicians like Dizzy Gillespie and Thelonious Monk rocked the style.